hungnmai/txt2kw_training/README.md

 * file_train: The path to the text file containing the training data.
 * temp_data_folder: Folder to save generated training data.

-Currently, train_batch_size is set as 96 to fit a GPU with 12GB, If you have bigger GPU, you can try bigger value to reduce the training time.
-Basically, you should only change the <b>file_train, model_dir and temp_data_folder</b>, if you don't understand other parameters.
+Currently, train_batch_size is set as 96 to fit GPU: 16GB Tesla T4 (free colab GPU), If you have bigger GPU, you can try bigger value to reduce the training time.
+Basically, you should only change the <b>file_train, model_dir and temp_data_folder</b> if you don't understand other parameters.
-This created json file will be the parameter for python train_bart.py
+This created json file will be the parameter for ``python train_bart.py``

 #### 2.3 Training model